angadhn/angadhn.github.io/_opinions/Post4.md

-Obviously, the above videos are not directly related to inflatable space stations but they do give some perspective on how docking is affected by structural aspects of the spacecraft and the station.
+Obviously, the above videos are not directly related to inflatable space stations but they do give some perspective on how docking is affected by structural aspects of the spacecraft (e.g., we see how the Shuttle is different from the Soyuz) and the station.